Scionax/improve-the-world/International Fixed Calendar.md

 2. Every month begins on a Sunday and ends on a Saturday.

 3. Since every month has exactly 28 days, there are exactly four weeks with exactly seven days each.
-Each day always starts on the same column, meaning you always know what day of the week it is based the date alone.
+Each day always starts on the same column, meaning you always know what day of the week it is based on the date alone.

 4. There is a calibration day known as "Year Day" at the end of each year, bringing the total days to 365.